-Session three had the title Cybersecurity im- The last session of the day was moderated by pact and outlook for automotive systems, your Editor.
-It was titled: The deployment of and was moderated by Roger C. Lanctot, the automated mobility services: what is peripatetic Director of Automotive Connected needed?
-It is often the case in conferences Mobility in the Automotive Practice of that when the clock nears 17.00, the audience STRATEGY ANALYTICS.
-Roger is also one of the begins to thin out.
-That does not happen at the Symposium's planning committee members ITU SYMPOSIUM.
-We played to a full house, the and has a long career in the automotive tech-panelists were definitely worth listening to, and nology industry as a strategic analyst, journal- there were plenty of questions from the atist and consultant.
-His panel comprised six ex- tendees, as there were for the other panels. perts in the field of cybersecurity.
+Session three had the title Cybersecurity impact and outlook for automotive systems, and was moderated by Roger C. Lanctot, the peripatetic Director of Automotive Connected Mobility in the Automotive Practice of STRATEGY ANALYTICS.
+Roger is also one of the Symposium's planning committee members and has a long career in the automotive technology industry as a strategic analyst, journalist and consultant.
+His panel comprised six experts in the field of cybersecurity.

-ness Development for Green Hills Software, going to be able to deploy automated mobility made the case that automotive systems must be secured from the inside out, not from the outside in.
+Chuck Brokish, Director of Automotive Business Development for GREEN HILLS SOFTWARE, made the case that automotive systems must be secured from the inside out, not from the outside in.
 Security means limiting what systems can do to what they should do and nothing else.
-Darren Handley, who works on transport security for the UK Department for Transport, and who is also a member of the UNECE Task Force on Cyber Security and OTA, is working on a cybersecurity paper for the Task Force that is focused on ensuring that vehicle OEMs prepare the necessary processes for achieving secure systems, especially for over-the-air updates of firmware and June of this year.
+Darren Handley, who works on transport security for the UK Department for Transport, and who is also a member of the UNECE Task Force on Cyber Security and OTA, is working on a cybersecurity paper for the Task Force that is focused on ensuring that vehicle OEMs prepare the necessary processes for achieving secure systems, especially for over-the-air updates of firmware and software.
+The paper is scheduled for release in June of this year.

-Manfred Kunz.
-Senior Director of Engineering for Marvell Automotive Center of Excellence in Ettlingen, Germany, provided an excellent list of the requirements for vehicle software and firmware security.
+Manfred Kunz, Senior Director of Engineering for MARVELL AUTOMOTIVE Center of Excellence in Ettlingen, Germany, provided an excellent list of the requirements for vehicle software and firmware security.
 Tom Lysemose, CTO of PROMON in Norway, concentrated on one of the most insecure communications paths into vehicle electronics: mobile apps.
 As mobile apps are used more widely, their shortcomings as interface devices are becoming more obvious.
 He showed an excellent video of how a hacker easily gained access to a locked Tesla and drove it away after sending a simple message to the Tesla's owner that he would receive a free hamburger if he downloaded an app.
 Who wouldn't fall for such a harmless looking ploy?